Image: Timothy Wood

 This is a black and white printer/scanner/copier in the Mail Room on the second floor of Elings Hall.
 To print to it over the network, you have to install drivers on your computer.
 You can download the drivers from here:

-Find the downloaded file on your computer, double click on it, and install it.
-On a Mac, the file name is like UFRII_version_Mac.zip.
+Find the downloaded driver on your computer, and double click on it to install it.

-To send a test print out to the newly added printer, select the Open Print Queue button in the Printers & Scanners menu, then from the top menu:
+To send a test print out to the newly added printer, select the Open Print Queue button in the Printers & Scanners menu, then from the top menu select:

 Printer -> Print Test Page

 UCSB provides a wireless service that is accessible throughout the campus.
-To access it, you will need your UCSB NetID and password to authenticate.
+UCSB faculty, staff and students authenticate using their UCSB NetID's.

 There are three UCSB wireless networks: